ericoporto/ags-manual-wiki/DynamicSprite.md

 Optionally, you can specify a portion of the background to grab.
 You must either supply all or none of the x, y, width and height parameters;
 if you do supply them, this allows you to just get a small portion of the background image into the new sprite.
-All co-ordinates are in 320x200-resolution room co-ordinates.
+All co-ordinates are room co-ordinates.

 Use the [Graphic](DynamicSprite#dynamicspritegraphic) property of the DynamicSprite to interface with other commands and to use the new sprite